elena-bremner/elena-bremner.github.io/src/pages/pinPal.md

 <div style="font-family: 'IBM Plex Sans', sans-serif; width: 600px; line-height:2; margin-bottom:100px;">
     When you look around the streets, most people have their faces buried in their smartphone screens oblivous to the rich possibilities in their own neighborhood.</br></br>
-    My teammates and I designed an app to help explore their personal geography, a way to pin the shops, locales and spots with personal meaning in their immediate surroundings. </br></br>
+    My teammates and I designed an app to help explore their personal geography, a way to pin the shops, locales and spots with personal meaning in their community. </br></br>
     What if you could knock your screen to pin your location using GPS?
 </div>